JohnWCartmell/ERScript/html/change-28-July-2025.md

 1. There are a numer of candidate enclosures below which a given enclosure can be sensibly positioned.
 Thus there is a derived relationship
 ```
-yPositionalParentCandidates : enclosure -> Set Of enclosure
+yPositionalPointOfReferenceCandidates : enclosure -> Set Of enclosure
 ```

 2. This derived relationship is evaluated within the context of a given enclosure as the following xpath expression